St James' Church, Standard Hill: Bell

 The bell in the tower was cast in 1791 by Hedderley for a cotton mill in Broad Marsh.

 Organ

 The first organ was installed in 1815 by the builder Thomas Elliot.
 A specification of the organ can be found on the National Pipe Organ Register.
-On closure of the church, some of the pipes from the organ found their way into the new instrument at St. Cyprian's Church, Sneinton.
+Since the closure of the church, some of the pipes from the organ found their way into the new instrument at St. Cyprian's Church, Sneinton.